• Apple Watch

 safari search engine remove

-I have written about technology for my entire professional life - over 25 years.
-I enjoy learning about how complicated technology works and explaining it in a way anyone can understand.
+Jason has written about technology for more than 25 years - first in the gaming press, then focusing on enthusiast PCs and general technology.
+He enjoys learning how complicated technology works and explaining it in a way anyone can understand.

 Recent stories by Jason Cross: